Joshndroid/TypeText/README.md

 - `TypeText-Windows-x64.zip` is the full portable build.
 It keeps data beside the executable while retaining update checks and optional per-user startup registration.
-- `TypeText-Windows-x64-Offline-Portable.zip` is the stripped, strictly local variant for controlled or disconnected environments.
+- `TypeText-Windows-x64-Offline-Portable.zip` is the stripped TypeText variant for controlled or disconnected environments.
 It keeps data beside the executable and compiles out update checks, external update links, and Registry-based startup registration.
+Windows itself may still perform its normal background networking while TypeText is running.

 All three are native 64-bit Windows applications.
 They use Windows APIs for global hotkeys, window activation, and Unicode input, with no bundled browser